RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Misc0/2025-07-29_conservatives_ethnic.md

 On the topic of defining conservatives: "it would be about attitudes towards the ethnic in-group vs the ethnic out-group."

-Earlier in the message, the topic of Malala Yousafzai was established, yet the reddit reply emphasizes ethic.
+Earlier in the message, the topic of Malala Yousafzai was established, yet the reddit reply emphasizes ethnic.
 As is clearly documented for nearly a dozen years in the book published October 8, 2013 titled "I Am Malala: The Story of the Girl Who Stood Up for Education and was Shot by the Taliban" - ethic is not how conservatives operate.

 >  the equivalent left wing-right wing comparison wouldn’t be about “whiteness,” it would be about attitudes towards the ethnic in-group vs the ethnic out-group.
 For the Taliban, the ethnic in-group are Pashtuns,